Cici3939/Calm-Capy/README.md

 ### 2. Approachable visual design

-I created the capybara illustrations myself and incorporated them throughout the application.
+I designed and drew the capybara illustrations myself and incorporated them throughout the application.

 The visual system uses muted colors, rounded components, and simple layouts to create a calm and consistent interface.

 ### 3. User control

 AI and machine-learning features are optional.
-Users can manually record their mood instead of relying on the speech classifier, and the core self-care tools remain usable without the chatbot.
+Users can manually record their mood instead of relying on the speech classifier, and the core self-care tools remain usable without the chatbot or internet.

 ---